 RacingThePlanet and the 4 Deserts Ultramarathon Series was founded in February 2002 by American Mary Gadams.
 A former investment banker and strategist by day, Gadams was a well-known figure in adventure and endurance sport with finishes in numerous marathons, ultramarathons and wilderness competitions around the world.
 The first 4 Deserts race, the Gobi March, was held in September 2003 near Dunhuang, China.
 This inaugural race introduced trail running to China.
 Less than a year later, in July 2004, the series expanded to the Atacama Crossing in Chile, and then in September to the Sahara Race in Egypt.
 The Last Desert in Antarctica was inaugurated in January 2006.
 Due to the political instability in North Africa, the Sahara Race was relocated to Jordan and then Namibia.

 In February 2008, a fifth annual race, called the RacingThePlanet Ultramarathon, was added to the calendar.
 This race, of a similar format, moves to a new country each year while highlighting the natural and cultural features of each location.
 The first RacingThePlanet Ultramarathon, titled RacingThePlanet: Vietnam, routed competitors through the rice terraces of Sapa in northwest Vietnam.
 RacingThePlanet: Namibia 2009 then skirted Fish River Canyon and Skeleton Coast of Namibia.
-Then came races in Australia (2010), Nepal (2011), Jordan (2012), Iceland (2013), Madagascar (2014), Ecuador (2015), Sri Lanka (2016), Patagonia (2017) and New Zealand in March 2019.
-The 12th RacingThePlanet Ultramarathon is scheduled for Georgia, The Caucasus in 2021.
+Then came races in Australia (2010), Nepal (2011), Jordan (2012), Iceland (2013), Madagascar (2014), Ecuador (2015), Sri Lanka (2016), Patagonia (2017), New Zealand (2019) and Georgia in August 2021.
+The 13th RacingThePlanet Ultramarathon is scheduled for Lapland in 2022.

 By the start of 2020, RacingThePlanet had staged 65 races over nearly 20 years.
 More than 10,000 competitors from around 100 countries have participated in the 4 Deserts Ultramarathon Series and RacingThePlanet Ultramarathon.